PhilippaHartley/SKAO-SDC2/miriad_installation/README.md

 4.

-full paths to rpfits and wcs libraries from the binary installation are added to GNUmakedefs
+Full paths to rpfits and wcs libraries from the binary installation are added to GNUmakedefs.